CatChen/eslint-suggestion-action/README.md

 The default value is `${{ github.token }}`, which is the GitHub token generated for this workflow.
 You can [create a different token with a different set of permissions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and use it here as well.

-### `out-of-scope-annotations`

-By default this action doesn't touch anything outside of the scope of the Pull Request That means any unchanged files and lines in the project.
-It only touch the lines that are changed.
-If we set this to `true` the action will add annotation for ESLint feedback outside of the scope.

-### `suppress-fixes`

-If this is set to `true` there will be no GitHub suggestion for ESLint fixes.
-Annotation will be shown instead unless `suppress-annotations` is set to `true` as well.
-See the FAQ below to understand the difference between fix and suggestion in ESLint.

-### `suppress-suggestions`

-If this is set to `true` there will be no GitHub suggestion for ESLint suggestions.
-Annotation will be shown instead unless `suppress-annotations` is set to `true` as well.
-See the FAQ below to understand the difference between fix and suggestion in ESLint.

-### `suppress-annotations`

-If this is set to `true` there will be no annotation all all, inside or outside of the scope.

 ## FAQ

 ### What is the difference between a fix and a suggestion in ESLint?